shaCode256/Weighted-and-Directed-Graph-Model-Pokemon-Game/README.md

 ## OPEN SOURCE
 ## WRITTEN IN JAVA

-# Catch 'Em All! catch pokemons ' AUTOMATED GAME' / Weighted and Directed Graph Model - 12/2020
+# Catch 'Em All! catch pokemons automated game / Weighted and Directed Graph Model - 12/2020

-## What is this project, CATCH 'EM ALL- POKEMONS | WEIGHTED AND DIRECTED GRAPH, all about?
+## What is this project, Catch 'Em All- Pokemons | Weighted and directed Graph, all about?

 # Catch 'Em All